-Beattie also discussed keeping a teacher log that is useful for profiling student attitudes and work habits in a quick and easy way.
-This could not only provide the teacher with helpful information about each student's progress but could provide the students with feedback about areas of weakness and strength.
-Likewise, students can keep their own log or journal.
+Beattie also discussed having students keep their own log or journal so they can keep track of art terms, pose questions they might have, and reflect on their struggles and successes.

-Next, I reviewed a book our staff read for professional development, The First Days of School: How to Be An Effective Teacher by Harry and Rosemary Wong.
-I recalled information specific to art that I found interesting.
-Wong and Wong felt that rather using the term rubric, you should have a "scoring guide" because it is clear and students will know what is expected of them to earn a score.
-I would be able to display samples of completed art work that represented various stages of development.
-Students would rate the works on a scoring guide of 4, 3, 2, 1 using art terms to describe the art work.
+Next, I revisited a book our staff read for professional development, The First Days of School: How to Be An Effective Teacher by Harry and Rosemary Wong and reviewed information specific to art.
+Wong and Wong felt that rather than using the term "rubric," you should have a "scoring guide" for assessments.
+I learned that by using a scoring guide students will know what is expected of them, what each level of score looks like, and what is expected of them to earn that score.
+In my class I could display samples of completed art work that represented various stages of development.
+Students could rate the works on a scoring guide of 4, 3, 2, 1 using art terms to describe the art work.
 Having these samples displayed throughout lessons, would allow students to check their work against the scored samples.

 Grading Art by Marvin Bartel suggested that teams help students become successful when starting out with new forms of assessment.
 Once they gain confidence working in groups, they will be more successful with self-assessment.
 More importantly though, I gained a better understanding about how art should be assessed longitudinally (on growth and improvement) at the elementary level.
 Using a variety of both formative and summative assessments will provide data on all aspects of the students' development.

 Finally, I did some research online about a program called Visual Thinking Strategies (VTS) developed by Abigail Housen and Philip Yenowine.
 VTS improves critical thinking and language skills through discussions of visual images.
-It is a simple procedure where students are shown an image and the teacher than asks "what is going on in this picture?" followed by "what do you see that makes you say that?" and finally "what more can we find?"
+It is a simple procedure where students are shown an image and the teacher then asks, "What is going on in this picture?" followed by "What do you see that makes you say that?" and finally "What more can we find?"
 One of the suggested uses for this program was as a form of pre-assessment, so I thought it would be a great place to begin.

 I used the VTS program to look at images of cultural art forms.
-The students were very engaged and I discovered that they knew more about Native American Art than art from other cultures.
-Since every student participated in the VTS process, I knew it was an accurate representation of what they knew.
-This was helpful in determining where to begin my unit because the students showed a great deal of knowledge about Native American art and I wanted them to be able to begin with something familiar and build on their knowledge base from there.
-I was very energized after this process because it was the best discussion about artwork that this group has had.
-Students were using art terms to describe the work and giving opinions with specific evidence about the art work.
+For example, I showed students an image of a Native American basket.
+I then led them through an art analysis using the three VTS questions as our guide, and I prompted students to provide specific evidence from the image to support their responses.
+In their discussion students used art terms to describe the work and gave opinions with evidence from the images, such as "The basket looks like it is made of grass and maybe pine needles, and I think the artist used coiling to create the basket because I see layers of circles in it."
+The students were engaged and every student participated.
+I was energized after this process because it was the best discussion about artwork that this group has had.
+Also, I discovered that they knew more about Native American Art than art from other cultures.
+This was helpful in determining where to begin my unit.
 Having this tool for pre-assessing student knowledge of a given art form kept me from trying to provide instruction on something they are already familiar with, so that I could move on to new information.